byu-cpe/Maeser/sphinx-docs/development/flask_example.md

 sessions_manager.register_branch(branch_name="universal", branch_label="BYU and Karl G. Maeser History", graph=byu_maeser_universal_rag)
 ```

-> **Note:** The scripts in the `simple/` subdirectory create and register one RAG graph for each individual vectorstore, whereas the scripts in `universal/` and `pipeline/` create one branch that accesses all vectorstores.
+> **Note:** The scripts in the `simple/` subdirectory create and register one RAG graph for each individual vector store, whereas the scripts in `universal/` and `pipeline/` create one branch that accesses all vector stores.

 ---